Montreal-Quakers/website/_pages/what_i_do.md

 One thing all Quakers have in common is that they are all seekers.
 We do not claim to have found the answers.
 Meeting for Worship is a place to help us on our journey.

-{% endcomment %}When I enter the Meeting I sit quietly and look around me.
+{% endcomment %}When I enter the Meeting I sit quietly and look around.
 I imagine a shaft of light connecting me to something greater than me.
 I call it The Light or God.
 Others may have another name for it.
 I try to connect with each person in the room by joining them to The Light also.

 I think about the week that has just passed and how it has been and any significant moments.
 I look forward to the week ahead.
 I try to bring these thoughts before God.
 I give thanks for good things that have happened.
 I ask for the strength to cope with challenges to come.